Skip to main content

 • Identify novel hits by the introduction of missense mutations that may not be possible to reveal with parallel methods.

-• Include loss of function and gain of function mutations in a single screen to elucidate possible mechanisms of drug sensitivity and resistance or protein function.
+• Include functional loss or enhancement mutations in a single screen to elucidate possible mechanisms of drug sensitivity and resistance or protein function.

 • Utilize different deaminases to maximize the editing window and evaluate more of the genetic sequence.